lambdamikel/Talker-80/README.md

 It is very important that your equipment is powered on in the right order of sequence:

- 1. Make sure everything is turned off
+ 1. Make sure everything is powered off.
- 2. Make sure everything is connected correctly (Talker/80 to the Model 1, Expansion Interface to Talker/80 is present)
+ 2. Make sure everything is connected correctly (Talker/80 to the Model 1, Expansion Interface to Talker/80 if present - note that it does not require the Expansion Interface).
  3. Supply power to Talker/80 by plugging in the PSU.
 You should hear "Talker/80 initialized" and an announcement of the current mode, which depends on the settings of the DIP switches.
  4. Power on your Floppy Drives, Printer, etc.
  5. Power on the Expansion Interface.